ozorisbahr/ps_os_2020/self_assessment_test/README.md

 This task builds on top of the previous one, but no implementation is required.
-Its purpose is to ensure you understand the background behind the details of the previous task.
-You should be able to answer the following questions without the use of any additional notes.
-Presenting images and examples is fine, though not required.
+Its purpose is to ensure you understand the background behind the details of the previous task. **Please submit your answers as a free-form text file**.

 - When would you use a sorted binary tree over a linked list?
 - What would you change if the tree had to support not just integers, but any